DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 OR

-Reschedule an appointment by dragging it to another cell.
+Drag an appointment to another cell to reschedule it.
 This functionality requires the [DragDropProvider](../reference/drag-drop-provider.md) plugin.

 ### Delete an Appointment